 If you created a toposurface in Revit, would you be able to create a volume in Civil 3D?

-So, it depends on how you get that information over to Civil 3D.
-If you create it as a building site, no, you’re not going to be able to.
-But, what you could do, is export the toposurface from Revit not as a building site, but a CAD drawing, which would export the triangulation lines as 3D lines.
+It depends on how you get that information over to Civil 3D.
+If you create it as a building site, no, you're not going to be able to.
+But, what you could do is export the toposurface from Revit not as a building site, but a CAD drawing, which would export the triangulation lines as 3D lines.
 Then, when you bring that into Civil 3D, you could create a surface out of that and create your volumes from there.